 There is nothing more annoying than trying to click on a button and realizing you clicked on something else.

 This can happen when touch elements, like buttons or links, are too close to each other.
-There should always be enough space in between the button to ensure that this doesn’t happen.
+There should always be enough space between the buttons to ensure this doesn’t happen.

 Remember, it isn’t just screen sizes that vary, but thumbs and index fingers as well.
 And this is something that you cannot control, but you can design for it.

 In fact, PageSpeed Insights will detect if elements on your page are too close together.
-This affects your mobile score in Google.
+This affects your mobile score on Google.